TAbdiukov/bin2elf/README.md

 # bin2elf

-Convert a raw binary blob (e.g., a firmware dump) into a minimal **ARM ELF** file with a chosen load address—handy for disassemblers, debuggers, and reverse‑engineering tools that expect ELF.
+Convert a raw binary blob (e.g., a firmware dump) into a minimal **ARM ELF** file with a chosen load address - handy for disassemblers, debuggers, and reverse-engineering tools that expect ELF.

-By **Tim Abdiukov**.
+Linux-only

 This package provides a single CLI command: